ahcub/python_gui_example_1/README.md

-python_gui_example_1
+python GUI applications sandbox
 ====================

-Example of windows application in python.
+Windows application with GUI in python.